Obtaining Property By Deception – Fine Without Conviction

 The client was advised early on to make a substantial contribution to restitution if possible, and this advise was followed.
 On the day of his plea hearing, our client presented the prosecution with a bank cheque in the amount of $1,500.
 He also received the benefit of an early plea of guilty, and the remorse for his conduct demonstrated by his plea.

 Our submission that our client was of good character was demonstrated through several good character testimonials and the fact that he had no prior criminal history.
-As this was a case of Obtaining Property By Deception that ultimately led to a fine but without conviction, our client’s prospects of obtaining permanent residency in Australia for himself and his wife were not affected.

 - The accused obtained property belonging to another